RamiAwar/dataline/README.md

 - [ ] Try asking for a chart!
 - [ ] To really challenge it, ask a question that is answered with multiple results (charts, tables, etc.) - [example](https://www.youtube.com/watch?v=6ouSok9bOVo)
 - [ ] Add a profile picture

-## Roadmap

-- [x] Connecting to Postgres, MySQL databases
-- [x] Generating and executing SQL from natural language
-- [x] Ability to modify SQL results, save them, and re-run
-- [x] Ability to add extra metadata to table schemas and fields for better results
-- [x] Better support for explorative questions
-- [x] Querying data files like CSV, SQLite (more connection types)
-- [x] Charting via natural language
-- [ ] Storing copies of queries and labelling and searching them
-- [ ] Creating live dashboards of charts and results